shakeel-faiz/FF/003/database.md

 For example, a list of temperatures recorded throughout the day is data and once analyzed, it can provide useful information like daily weather patterns.
 Data can be structured (organized in tables or databases) or unstructured (such as text or multimedia files).

-## What are Different Types of Databases?
+## What are Categories of Databases?

 - **Relational Databases**: A relational database is a type of database that stores data in tables with rows and columns.
 It uses structured query language (SQL) to manage and retrieve data based on relationships between tables.
 Example: **MySQL**, **PostgreSQL**.